aptos-labs/aptos-core/api/README.md

 When we convert internal Move struct values into JSON, the data type information will be lost, thus we can't direct convert move struct value JSON data back to any internal data structure while deserializing HTTP request data.
 For this reason:
-1. `diem_api_types::MoveValue` is only used internally for converting move values into JSON before we create external facing API types (e.g. `TransactionPayload`).
+1. `aptos_api_types::MoveValue` is only used internally for converting move values into JSON before we create external facing API types (e.g. `TransactionPayload`).
 2. When deserializing API request JSON data, we first convert them into external facing API types with Move values as JSON value, then convert Move JSON values into internal move value type `move_core_types::value::MoveValue` when we need.

 ### Error Handling